wohali/ips4-oauth2-server/django-allauth.md

 1. For the sign up form, take a look at allauth doc here: http://django-allauth.readthedocs.io/en/latest/advanced.html#creating-and-populating-user-instances, in particular the function ```is_open_for_signup(self, request)```
 2. For the sign in form, you must invent something

-Here you can find the feature request for Allauth: https://github.com/pennersr/django-allauth/issues/345
+Here you can find the feature request for Allauth, just subscribe to get the last notifications: https://github.com/pennersr/django-allauth/issues/345